ferox/ferox.github.io/_posts/2024-03-30-git-tricks.markdown

 Then you just need to update the commit line setting the f before the message.

 ## How to fix ignored files that were committed
-The easiest way is to update the .ignore file and then run the following commands:
+The easiest way is to update the .gitignore file and then run the following commands:
 ```shell
 $ git rm -r --cached . && git add . && git commit -am "Remove ignored files"
 ```